suchialex/CINS3002-CW07/instructions.md

   - Inside a while loop that runs **until user presses 0**, print menu of options, get user's choice and inside the if-elif-else blocks calls the appropriate functions
   - Outside the while loop call dictionary_to_file() function
   - Also make sure add_product is in a while loop until user presses **y or Y**
+  - You may copy/paste parts of this function from previous assignments
 </details>